 Tenement Doors Origins

-Even though the Scottish tenement doors can have the characteristic features of the different decades they come from, the one thing that they all have in common is their size.
+Even though the Glasgow tenement doors can have the characteristic features of the different decades they come from, the one thing that they all have in common is their size.
 All the elements of the tenement buildings were sizable, including the doors.
 The tenement doors are usually larger in size than regular ones, anywhere from 90 centimetres wide to 212 centimetres high.

 Nowadays, tenement doors are often restored and kept due to their value and tradition.
 They can be easily revived through the dipping process and perfectly fit the look of any home.
 Afterwards, by waxing or with an oil finish, they can be made to match the finish of the other wooden objects in the home.
 Painting them is also an option.